LAB 2

 - Burn a Atmel 28C64B EEPROM with stand-alone OCTAL inverter program and test all eight "logic gates".

 - Program and test the Pulse Generator program discussed in class.
-Output the signal only on line PB0.
+Output the signal only on PB0.

 - Add a delay to the loop to slow down the Pulse Generator as discussed in class.